La Basse Cour: B&B near Alencon, Normandy

 Thoroughly dampen the wall with a hose before you apply the new mortar and keep the wall damp as you work - this is important to stop the stone sucking all the moisture out of the mortar as soon as you apply it.
 The mason's manual technique is to sling the mortar onto the wall using a backhand flicking action with a medium sized triangular trowel; the mechanical method uses a pump and nozzle.
 When I flicked the mortar I ended up with 90% on the ground rather than the wall.
 So I tried putting a hawk (a square piece of wood or plastic with a handle underneath in the centre, for carrying small quantities of mortar to the work surface) up against the wall and pushing the mortar into the joints with my trowel.
 This was less wasteful but still took a long time to get anywhere.

 So here is my cheat's method of mortaring.
-Buy a pair of mason's gloves and pick the mortar up in your hands, toss it hand to hand to make a ball, then squash it into the gaps and push it well in.
+Buy a pair of mason's gloves and pick the mortar up in your hands, toss it hand to hand to make a ball, then throw/slap it into the gaps and push it well in.
 This is not as daft as it sounds.
-Your neighbours may laugh if they see you but it works and I found it's a lot quicker.
+Your neighbours may laugh if they see you but it works and I found it's a lot quicker for a DIY-er.

 I found it best to apply mortar early morning to midday, working from top to bottom of the wall in approx 2-metre wide sections.
 Start at the top because it stops the work staining when you apply more water to the wall.
 During the afternoon come back and check the wall occasionally - once the lime mortar starts to look white-ish in parts and you can rub without it clogging a brass wire brush, you are ready to clean off the excess mortar.
 Don't leave it to set completely or you can't brush it off!
+Drying time will depend on ambient tremperature and humidity - when later working in an enclosed, cool area I found I actually had to leave it overnight.
 Work over the mortar from the driest (usually topmost) section, rubbing off until you get the degree of stone exposure required.
 Don't use a steel bristle brush if you can avoid it - they wear out quicker and are a bit too aggressive.
 Best is a brass brush that curves as it avoids scraping your knuckles.
 I also found a stiff nylon scrubbing brush useful for this job.

 The initial result looked rather white but this was mainly due to dust - once hosed down, and after a little weathering, it soon took on a softer hue.
 The finished result is shown below, shortly after completion in 2006.
 There is not a lot of stone left exposed on the rear of the house because (1) it is north-west facing and (2) the stones are a mixture of sizes and colours and unevenly distributed, so do not look too decorative if exposed.